vgmenon/WebPortfolio_VGMenon/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Graduate Student in Earth Sciences
+role: Graduate Student in Earth and Environmental Sciences

 # Organizations/Affiliations to show in About widget
 organizations: